metabase/metabase/docs/installation-and-operation/serialization.md

 If you're looking to do a one-time migration from H2 to MySQL/Postgres, then use the [migration guide instead](./migrating-from-h2.md).

-### What gets dumped and loaded
+## What gets dumped and loaded

-**Currently, dumps consist of the following Metabase artifacts:**
+Only some artifacts are included in dumps and loads:

-- Collections
+- Collections (except for personal collections)
 - Dashboards
 - Saved questions
 - Segments and Metrics defined in the Data Model
 - Public sharing settings for questions and dashboards

-**They also contain a number of system settings:**

 - Admin Panel settings, except for permissions
 - Database connection settings
 - Data Model settings

-**Dumps do _not_ contain:**

-- Permission settings
-- User accounts or settings
-- Alerts on saved questions
-- Personal Collections or their contents (except for the user specified with the `--user` flag; see below)
-- Archived items

 ### Before creating or loading a dump